theiconic/zoomstats/README.md

 # zoomstats

-A small command line utility to derive statistics from zoom recordings.
+A command line utility and chrome extension to derive statistics from zoom recordings.

 ## Setup
 Make sure you run